ddsinthehouse/DSA210/README.md

 ## Expected Outcome

-- By analyzing my social media usage and sleep quality, I aim to derive actionable insights on whether certain usage patterns negatively impact sleep.
+- By analyzing my social media usage and sleep duration, I aim to derive actionable insights on whether certain usage patterns negatively impact sleep.
-- This analysis will help in developing healthier digital habits for better sleep quality.
+- This analysis will help in developing healthier digital habits for being conscious about hours of sleep I get daily.